The 2014 EJ Summit

 3:30pm-4:15pm Concurrent Session Reports – Session reporters, note takers

 *Funding for this conference was made possible (in part) by 2 R13 ES023736-02 from the National Institute of Environmental Health Sciences.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention by trade names, commercial practices, or organizations imply endorsement by the U.S. Government.

 We invite all interested parties who would like to present at the 2013 EJ Summit to submit papers that address environmental justice topics from any disciplinary perspective, including environmental sciences, social sciences, humanities, law, journalism, public health and medicine.
 Find out more about the call for papers.

-See more info on NCEJN’s Community Environmental Justice Award (Florenza Moore Grant), the Steve Wing International Environmental Justice Award, or read about the History of the EJ Summit.
+See more info on NCEJN’s Community Resilience Environmental Justice Award and the Steve Wing International Environmental Justice Award.